Art Encyclopedia: 2012

 History of Art

 Our coverage of Prehistoric art features the oldest art from across the globe.
-Dating to the lower Paleolithic era of the Stone Age between 290,000 and 700,000 BCE, it includes cupule art, the Bhimbetka petroglyphs, the Venuses of Berekhat Ram and Tan-Tan, and the Blombos Cave engravings.
-In addition, it features Venus figurines (eg. Venus of Hohle Fels, Venus of Willendorf), and cave painting at the caves of Chauvet, Lascaux and Altamira, as well as Aurignacian carvings like the amazing Lion Man of Hohlenstein Stadel.
-See also: Prehistoric Art Timeline.
+Dating to the lower Paleolithic era of the Stone Age between 290,000 and 700,000 BCE, it includes the strange phenomenon of cupules, the Venuses of Berekhat Ram and Tan-Tan, and the Blombos Cave petroglyphs.
+In addition, we feature Venus figurines (Venus of Hohle Fels, Venus of Willendorf), an extensive series of articles on cave art - including cave paintings at Chauvet, Lascaux and Altamira, ivory carvings like the Lion Man of Hohlenstein Stadel, as well as ancient pottery, Australian Aboriginal X-ray and Bradshaw paintings.
+See: Prehistoric Art Timeline.

-We explore a diverse range of Ancient art from a variety of civilizations.
-It includes the sculpture and frescos of Classical Antiquity, notably those of Greek art and Roman art.
+We explore a range of Ancient art from a variety of civilizations.
+Beginning with Mesopotamian art (c.4500 BCE onwards), it includes the sculpture and frescos of Classical Antiquity, notably those of Greek art and Roman art.
+For the history of Asian art and culture, see Chinese Art Timeline (c.18,000 BCE - present).
 From 450 CE, we cover the mosaics and religious icons of the Byzantine era, followed by the courtly revivals of the Carolingian and Ottonian dynasties.
+We also take a close look at Pre-Columbian Art (c.1200 BCE - 1535 CE).
 From 1,000 CE, we trace the development of Medieval architecture and sculpture through the Romanesque, and Gothic periods, while painting is explored through the Sienese School and International Gothic styles.
 We explain the difference between trecento, quattrocento and cinquecento paintings.
-At the same time, Italian Renaissance art receives in-depth coverage, after which we look at 16th Century Mannerism, 17th century Baroque art, 18th Century Rococo and Neoclassical art.
+At the same time, Italian Renaissance art receives in-depth coverage, as does 17th century Baroque art, and 18th century Neoclassical art.
+In addition, we also look at the history of crafts, like jewellery and fine furniture.

 Our guide to Modern Art lists all the trends and schools of the modern period.
-Important styles explored include: Impressionism (1874-84), Post-Impressionism (1880-1900), Fauvism (1905-7), Constructivism, Expressionism (1905-14), Cubism (1908-14), Surrealism (1923-present), Pop art and Arte Povera.
-We explain the meaning of styles like primitivism, realism and naturalism in painting.
-In addition, we profile artist-groups like Der Blaue Reiter, and examine the contribution of modern art movements like Art Informel, Colour-Field Painting, Op Art and Fluxus, as well as contemporary art forms like conceptualism.
+Important styles explored include: Impressionism (1874-84), Post-Impressionism (1880-1900), Fauvism (1905-7), Expressionism (1905-14), Cubism (1908-14), Surrealism (1923-present) and Pop art (1960s).
+We explain the meaning of styles like 'realism' and 'naturalism' in painting.
+In addition, we profile important 20th-century groups like Die Brucke and Der Blaue Reiter, and examine the contribution of styles like Japonism and Biomorphic Abstraction, as well as modern movements like Art Informel, Colour-Field Painting, Op Art and Fluxus, and the latest contemporary art forms like Angel and Fantasy art.

 ANSWERS TO